ZestyLimones/ZestyLimones/README.md

 ### ⚡ Fun fact:

-- In my free time I'm probably training for my next big charity bike ride 🚴.
-Ask me about it!
+- When I’m not coding, you can usually find me on the trails preparing for my next charity bike ride event.
+Feel free to ask me about The Empire State Ride. 😊 🚴